-- 2. In order to support an action taken under the Farm Products Marketing Agencies Act, Broiler Hatching Eggs and Chicks were place on the Import Control List.
-This action was taken under the authority of Paragraph 5 (1)(b) and Section 6 of the Export and Import Permits Act.
-Individual import permits are required for each shipment of these products where chick means a chick for chicken production hatched from a broiler hatching egg. - 3.
+- 2. In order to support action taken under the Farm Products Marketing Agencies Act, Broiler Hatching Eggs and Chicks were placed on the Import Control List.
+This action was taken under the authority of Paragraph 5 (1)(b) of the Export and Import Permits Act.
+Individual import permits are required for each shipment of these products where chick means a chick for chicken meat production hatched from a broiler hatching egg. - 3.
 The system applies to goods originating in and coming from all countries. - 4.
-This licensing system is used to implement import quotas for broiler hatching eggs and chicks in support of the supply management program to which these products are subject.
+This licensing system is used to implement import quotas for broiler hatching eggs and chicks in support of the supply management programme to which these products are subject.